Before you begin reading my article on Spanish residency card:

 Imagine that the outcome of Brexit is the United Kingdom transformed into a complete non-EU country.

-This means that, to live in Spain, UK citizens will have to apply for visas at the Spanish embassy in the UK, and here are some of the possible requirements for that:
+This means that, to live in Spain, UK citizens will have to apply for visas at the Spanish embassy in the UK (one of the possible visas could be the Spanish non-lucrative visa) and here are some of the possible requirements for that:

 - High savings required (as of today it’s around €30,000)

 - Private medical insurance